Monsauce/VILUA/README.md

 ## Who are we

-We are a team of three Federal Public Defenders from Brazil mentored by Monica Granados during OLS Nebula Cohort.
+We are a team of three Federal Public Defenders from Brazil, all mothers of two kids, mentored by Monica Granados during OLS Nebula Cohort.

 Ana Luisa Zago de Moraes is PhD in Criminal Sciences.
 She was the Director of Defense of Human Rights at the Human Rights Ministery of Brazil.
 At Public Defenders Office, she cofounded and coordinated the Working Group on Migration, Refugee, and Statelessness; and the Ethics Human Rights and Artificial Intelligence research group.
 She was the chief editor of Federal Public Defenders Magazine.
 She teaches international criminal law courses in lato sensu graduate courses and develops research on the following topics: human rights, migration policy, criminal policy and transitional justice.
-Mother of 2.

 Lutiana Valadares Fernandes Barbosa is a postdoctoral researcher at UFMG.
 Holds a Ph.D. in international law from the Federal University of Minas Gerais, an LL.M from PUC-MG, and an LL.M from Columbia University.
 She was the coordinator of the National Working Group on Migration, Refugee, and Statelessness at the Federal Public Defender´s Office and coordinated the Ethics Human Rights and Artificial Intelligence research group at the National School of the Federal Public Defender´s Office.
 She is currently a personal associate at the Inter-American Commission on Human Rights.
-Mother of 2.

-Viviane Ceolin Dallasta Del Grossi...
+Viviane Ceolin Dallasta Del Grossi is a PhD student in Human Rights at the University of São Paulo (USP).
+Master's in Human Rights from USP.
+Master's in Criminology and Criminal Enforcement from Pompeu Fabra University (inter-institutional degree from the University of Girona and the Autonomous University of Barcelona - Barcelona, Spain, 2014).
+Postgraduate in Public Law, with an emphasis on International Human Rights Law.
+Member of the Ethics, Human Rights and Artificial Intelligence Research Group (EDHIA/ENADPU/DPU).

 ## What do we need